Toll-free telephone number

 A toll-free telephone number or freephone number is a telephone number that is billed for all arriving calls.
-For the calling party, a call to a toll-free number from a landline is free of charge.
+For the calling party, a call to a toll-free number is free of charge, unless air-charges apply for mobile telephone service.
 A toll-free number is identified by a dialing prefix similar to an area code.
 The specific service access varies by country.

 History

 The features of toll-free services have evolved as telephone networks have evolved from electro-mechanical call switching to computerized stored program controlled networks.

-Originally, a call billed to the called party had to be placed through a telephone company operator as a collect call, often long-distance.
-The operator had to secure acceptance of the charges at the remote number, or even transfer that decision to a long-distance operator, before manually completing the call.
+Originally, before the automatic system was developed, a call billed to the called party had to be placed through a telephone company operator as a collect call, often long-distance.
+The operator had to secure acceptance of the charges at the destination number, or even transfer that decision to a long-distance operator, before manually completing the call.

 Some large businesses and government offices received large numbers of collect calls, which proved time-consuming for operators and the callers.

 Manual toll-free systems

 Prior to the development of customer-dialed toll-free service many telephone companies provided the service by operator assistance for telephone subscribers without dial telephones (manual service).

-Operator-assisted toll-free calling included the Zenith number service introduced in the 1950s in the U.S. and Canada, as well as the original manual 'Freephone' service introduced by the British Post Office in 1960.
+Operator-assisted toll-free calling included the Zenith number service introduced in the 1930s in the U.S. and Canada, as well as the manual 'Freephone' service introduced by the British Post Office in 1960.

 Both systems were similar in concept.
 The calling party would ring the operator (now '100' in the UK, '0' in Canada/U.S.) and ask for a specific free number.
-In the U.S., the caller would ask for a number like "Zenith 12345" (some areas used "Enterprise" or "WX" instead of "Zenith", but in the same pattern of a free service name and a five-digit number).
+In the U.S., the caller would ask for a number like "Zenith 12345" (some areas used "Enterprise" or "WX" instead of "Zenith").
 In the UK, the caller would ask the operator to ring "Freephone" and a name or number (such as "Freephone Crimebusters" to pass on tips about a crime to the constabulary).

 In either case, the operator would look up the corresponding geographic number from a list and place the call with charges reversed.

 A Zenith number was typically available from a predefined area, anything from a few nearby cities to a province or state, and was listed in local directories in each community from which the subscriber was willing to accept the charges for inbound calls.

 Until the introduction of InWATS toll-free service by the Bell System on May 2, 1967 and the Linkline (later "Freefone") 0800 services by British Telecom on 12 November 1985, manually ringing the operator was the standard means to place a toll-free call.
 More than a few established manual "Freephone" or "Zenith" numbers remained in use for many years after competing automated systems (0800 in UK, 1-800 in U.S.) were deployed in parallel for new toll-free numbers.